fahrrad/kanban_style/README.md

   - search critera can be combined
   - combinations can be nested
   - changes to resultsets are pushed to the dashboard (no need to refresh)

+## Usage

+Start the redis server with docker-compose:

+  `docker-compose up`

+start the webapp with lein

+  `lein ring server 4000`

 ## Technologies